aphexyuri/uni-tunes/README.md

 __General__

-- persist editor data on assetdatabase refresh
-- set autoplay from editor (SoundCloudplayer exposed property)
-- improved API access
-- document API methods
-- add powerted by soundcloud logo to editor (with link to soundcloud)
+- add powered by soundcloud logo to editor (with link to soundcloud)
 - add undo support

 ---